-Students who attended CHC previously but not in the previous semester AND have re-applied for admission for Summer 2008.
+- Students who attended CHC previously but not in the previous semester AND have re-applied for admission for Summer 2008. - or Continuing or Returning Students who have previously earned a Bachelor's Degree or higher. - or Continuing students with 110 units or more.

-Register Tuesday, May 5, Wednesday, May 6 and Thursday, May 7.
+Register Tuesday May 18, Wednesday May 19, Thursday May 20.